What Causes Root Canal? Understanding Tooth Infection

 2. Stage 2: Dentine Decay: The decay breaches the enamel and gets into the softer dentine.
 You might start to feel some brief sensitivity to hot or cold.
 The decay is closer to the centre, but still treatable with a regular filling.

 3. Stage 3: Pulp Infection: This is the point of no return.
 The bacteria finally break through the dentine and enter the pulp.
 The pulp swells up, but because it’s encased in hard tooth material, there’s no room for the swelling.
 This pressure causes the severe, throbbing pain that most people associate with needing a root canal.
-The bacteria start multiplying, killing the pulp tissue and causing a full-blown Tooth Infection and Root Canal.
+The bacteria multiply, damaging the pulp tissue and causing a full-blown tooth infection that requires a root canal.

 4. Stage 4: Abscess Formation: If left untreated, the infection can travel down the root and break out of the tip of the root into the jawbone.
-This forms a pocket of pus called an abscess, which can cause swelling in your face or a pimple-like bump on your gums.
-At this stage, the infection can be very dangerous if it spreads.
+This forms a pocket of pus called an abscess, which may cause swelling in the face or a small bump on the gums.
+If left untreated, the infection can spread and lead to further complications.

 Symptoms That Indicate You May Need a Root Canal

 It’s important to know the warning signs.
-If you notice any of these, don’t muck around—see your dentist right away.
-If you’re looking for a dentist in Launceston or anywhere in Tasmania, act fast!
+If you notice any of these, see your dentist as soon as possible.
+If you’re looking for a dentist in Launceston or anywhere in Tasmania, prompt assessment is important!

 • Severe, Persistent Toothache: This is the most common sign.
-The pain can be constant, or it can get worse when you chew or put pressure on the tooth.
+The pain can be constant, or it can worsen when you chew or apply pressure to the tooth.
 It can sometimes radiate to your jaw or face.

 • Swollen, Tender Gums: The gum tissue around one specific tooth might be swollen, red, and tender to the touch.

 • A “Pimple” on the Gum: Known as a fistula, this small, pus-filled bump near the painful tooth means the infection has formed an abscess and is draining.
-It might go up and down, but the infection is still there.
+It might fluctuate, but the infection is still there.

 • Darkening or Discolouration of the Tooth: A tooth that suddenly turns grey or dark means the pulp inside has died.